Photo by Walter Gadea on Unsplash

 CLICK HERE to see if you fit the parameters of the study by answering a few eligibility questions (under 3 minutes).
 Your answers will be anonymous and won’t be saved.
 Answering these questions does not obligate you to participate, just that you meet the requirements of this particular study.

-Principal Researcher: Dr. April Burns, Assistant Professor of Psychology
+Principal Researcher: Dr. April Burns, Associate Professor of Psychology

 April.Burns@guttman.cuny.edu